Price Cap FAQ's

 8. How late into the budget year can one purchase price cap insurance?

-Typically, the Price Cap Insurance Program enrollment closes at the end of August.
+Typically, the Price Cap Insurance Program enrollment closes September 1st of each year.